chloell5/enigma/README.md

 ### TDD

 100% Test coverage.
 Mocks are used to test out modules.
 Some tests ended up written strangely, but still end up testing what they need to.
 I had difficulty modeling tests for running the current date, but found my way through it.
 (Meets Expectations)

+## Overall

+I feel like I met, but did not exceed the expectations for this project.
+Without time constraints, I would have enjoyed pushing further to making this a truly amazing program, and will hopefully continue to work on it in the future.
+I know a lot of my methods could be done in an easier fashion, or perhaps more concisely, but overall I am content with where it is as far as passing parameters.